Interview “Extending the Limits of Our Curiosity With the Help of Technological Tools.”

-An Interview with Prof. Zeynep Akata, new Director of the Helmholtz Munich Institute for Explainable Machine Learning.
+Interview with Prof. Zeynep Akata, Director of the Institute for Explainable Machine Learning, Helmholtz Munich.

-An Interview with Prof. Zeynep Akata, new Director of the Helmholtz Munich Institute for Explainable Machine Learning
+Interview with Prof. Zeynep Akata, Director of the Institute for Explainable Machine Learning, Helmholtz Munich.

-Prof. Zeynep Akata has been heading the newly founded Institute for Explainable Machine Learning since January 2024.
-Her research focuses on developing explainable machine learning models for vision and language tasks.
+Prof. Zeynep Akata's research focuses on developing explainable machine learning models for vision and language tasks.
 From building an institute from scratch to fostering creativity and tackling challenges in the fast-paced world of machine learning, Prof. Zeynep Akata shares her insights, aspirations and personal journey in this compelling interview.

 Since when are you a Director at Helmholtz Munich?

-ZA: I started in the position as Director of the Institute for Explainable Machine Learning on January 1st 2024.
+ZA: I started in the position as the Director of the Institute for Explainable Machine Learning on January 1st 2024.
 My institute is a part of both the Computational Health Center and Helmholtz AI.
+In addition to my role at Helmholtz Munich, I am also a Liesel Beckmann Distinguished Professor of Computer Science at the Technical University of Munich, leading the chair of Interpretable and Reliable Machine Learning.

 What inspires you for this position?

-ZA: The most exciting aspect is the prospect of being able to build an institute from scratch.
-In addition to supervising my own research group with PhD students and postdocs, now I can add independent groups to my institute and guide them for their next steps.
-Now it doesn’t feel like there is any considerable limit for my personal and professional growth.
-I am sure this process will not be an easy one but I am looking forward to tackling this challenge and observing the growth of the seeds that I’ll be planting over the years.
+ZA: The most exciting aspect is being a part of two world class institutions such as Helmholtz Munich and TUM.
+This opens up several collaboration opportunities from different perspectives, for example applications domains, via my role at Helmholtz, also opportunities for influencing a larger range of audience profiles, e.g. teaching, student supervision, via my role at TUM.
+Now, it doesn’t feel like there is any considerable limit for my personal and professional growth.
+This process so far has not been an easy one but I am looking forward to tackling this challenge and observing the growth of the seeds that I’ll be planting over the years.

 “I am looking forward to tackling this challenge and observing the growth of the seeds that I’ll be planting over the years.”